syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image47.jpeg)

-Although included and established as a zone with little to no hostility, Eastern Daraa faced a military campaign by Russian and Syrian government forces Syrian government forces, which included an attack on vital centers in Busra al-Harir and Al Musayfirah.
+Although included and established as a zone with little to no hostility,  Daraa faced a military campaign by Russian and Syrian government forces to retake the province, which included an attack on vital centers in Busra al-Harir and Al Musayfirah.

 ## Background
 The town of [Busra Al Harir is located 90 km southeast of the capital, Damascus](https://www.google.com/url?q=https://goo.gl/maps/VQz9XEU6qSS2&sa=D&ust=1540401260470000), and is considered strategically important because of its proximity to the M5, a highway which runs from Jordan through Damascus and Homs to Aleppo.
+Given this location, pressure, according to pro-government news sources, was placed on retaking Busra Al Harir, with soldiers claiming it would open up Daraa further to government forces.

 ![](/assets/investigations/Daraa2018/image43.jpg)
 ![](/assets/investigations/Daraa2018/image42.jpg)
-*Images taken from Google Earth of Busra Al Harir and surroudning areas as well as the town with the De-escalation map overlayed onto the satellite iamgery.
+*Images taken from Google Earth of Busra Al Harir and surrounding areas as well as the town with the De-escalation map overlayed onto the satellite iamgery.

-Although only estimating, [LiveUAMap](https://syria.liveuamap.com/en/time/23.06.2018), an interactive mapping tool which shows major events and areas of control in Syria, reveals the mounting pressure on Busra Al Harir as the town stands sandwiched between government forces just days before the attack.
-[Posts](https://www.google.com/url?q=https://www.facebook.com/Manqolmain/photos/a.139275016166461/1777805855646694/?type%3D3%26theater&sa=D&ust=1540401260472000) from pro-Syrian government networks on June 24 confirm this showing the strategic importance of the town and indicating an approaching fight to overtake it.
+Although only estimating, [LiveUAMap](https://syria.liveuamap.com/en/time/23.06.2018), an interactive mapping tool which shows major events and areas of control in Syria, shows government forces approaching and surrounding Busra Al Harir.
+[Posts](https://www.google.com/url?q=https://www.facebook.com/Manqolmain/photos/a.139275016166461/1777805855646694/?type%3D3%26theater&sa=D&ust=1540401260472000) from pro-Syrian government accounts on June 24 additionally confirm the mounting government effort to retake the town.

 ![](/assets/investigations/Daraa2018/image23.png)
 *An image posted by pro-Syrian government accounts of the areas of control surrounding Busra Al Harir.*

 The fight for Busra Al Harir began on June 24 with posts, videos, and images reporting that morning of Syrian government forces and its accompanying militias shelling the town.
 At 10:01, [Radio Sham FM](https://www.google.com/url?q=https://www.facebook.com/radioshamfm/posts/1676073642445923&sa=D&ust=1540401260475000) posted alerting of government forces attacking the town.
-A [video](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) posted by a pro-Syrian government page at 09:19 allegedly shows the early shelling of the town.
-Another [video](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) posted by a pro-government accoutn additionally shows the bombing of Busra Al Harir by warplanes.
-Additionally, a [post](https://www.google.com/url?q=https://www.facebook.com/Syrian.watchers/posts/274286033118467&sa=D&ust=1540401260479000) from the Facebook page SyrianWatchers confirms airstrikes by Russian warplanes on the town.
-Photos published by [Sham News](https://smartnews-agency.com/ar/photos/2018-06-26-%D9%82%D8%B5%D9%81-%D8%AC%D9%88%D9%8A-%D8%B9%D9%84%D9%89-%D9%85%D8%AF%D9%8A%D9%86%D8%A9-%D8%A8%D8%B5%D8%B1-%D8%A7%D9%84%D8%AD%D8%B1%D9%8A%D8%B1-%D9%81%D9%8A-%D8%AF%D8%B1%D8%B9%D8%A7#4) also show the air and ground attack on the town.
-Moreover, a video circulated by activists on social video and posted at 14:44 [shows a MiG warplane flying low over Busra Al Harir](https://www.google.com/url?q=https://www.facebook.com/tunza.santhong/posts/1112941155513047&sa=D&ust=1540401260473000).
-(TAKEN DOWN)
+Videos posted, the morning of the attack, by pro-Syrian government Facebook pages allegedly also show [the early shelling](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) and [airstrikes](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) on the town.
+In addition to posts from the Facebook page [SyrianWatchers](https://www.google.com/url?q=https://www.facebook.com/Syrian.watchers/posts/274286033118467&sa=D&ust=1540401260479000) warning of airstrikes by Russian warplanes on the town, Sham News published [images](https://smartnews-agency.com/ar/photos/2018-06-26-%D9%82%D8%B5%D9%81-%D8%AC%D9%88%D9%8A-%D8%B9%D9%84%D9%89-%D9%85%D8%AF%D9%8A%D9%86%D8%A9-%D8%A8%D8%B5%D8%B1-%D8%A7%D9%84%D8%AD%D8%B1%D9%8A%D8%B1-%D9%81%D9%8A-%D8%AF%D8%B1%D8%B9%D8%A7#4) from June 24 showing the air and ground attack on Busra Al Harir.
+Further confirming reports of air raids on the town, a video circulated by activists on social media, originall posted at 14:44, [shows a warplane flying low over Busra Al Harir](https://www.google.com/url?q=https://www.facebook.com/tunza.santhong/posts/1112941155513047&sa=D&ust=1540401260473000).(TAKEN DOWN) Analyzing the aircraft's shape, wing length, and other distinct aspects, the Syrian Archive was able to identify the warplane as an MiG-23, a plane frequently used in the Syrian conflict.

 ![](/assets/investigations/Daraa2018/image2.png)
 *A still from a video showing an MiG warplane flying low over Busra Al Harir.*

-Analyzin shape of the aircraft, wing length, and other distinct aspects, the Syrian Archive was able to identify the warplane as an MiG-23, a plane frequently used in the Syrian conflict.

 ![](/assets/investigations/Daraa2018/image25.png)
 *An [image](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Mikoyan-Gurevich_MiG-23&sa=D&ust=1540401260475000) of a MiG 23, a plane frequently used in the Syrian conflict.*

-Given its declining usage by Russian forces and increased usage by the Syrian Airforce, it is likely that the aircraft featured in the video was operated by the Syrian Air Force.
+Given its declining usage by Russian forces in Syria and increased usage by the Syrian Air Force, it is likely that the aircraft shown in the video was operated by the Syrian Air Force at the time it was recorded.
 The Dutch website [Scramble](https://www.scramble.nl/orbats/syria/airforce) confirms the MiG-23's prevelance in the Syrian Air Force as well as includes information about the plane and air bases/military airports housing the aircraft.
 The nearest air bases to Busra Al Harir with the MiG-23 are the Khalkhaleh military airport (30 km away) in As-Suwayda's countryside and the Marj Rahil airport (50 km away) just outside Damascus.

 ![](/assets/investigations/Daraa2018/img26.png)
 *An [image](https://www.scramble.nl/orbats/syria/airforce) of a Syrian MiG-23 ML while landing.*

 On the evening of June 24, after air support from allegedly Russian and Syrian planes, the Syrian army and its accompanying militias began entering Busra Al Harir.
-[Posts](https://www.google.com/url?q=https://www.facebook.com/192944268106401/videos/255907208476773/&sa=D&ust=1540401260479000) announcing the army's arrival began appearing at around 19:40.
+[Posts](https://www.google.com/url?q=https://www.facebook.com/192944268106401/videos/255907208476773/&sa=D&ust=1540401260479000) announcing the army's arrival appeared at around 19:40.
 Moreover, soldiers, such as Abdallah Malah, posted at around 19:40 [images](https://www.google.com/url?q=https://www.facebook.com/abdallah.malah.52/posts/245331846241435&sa=D&ust=1540401260480000) of themselves allegedly on the front lines near the town.

-Shortly after 19:00 and the days after the attack, [soldiers](https://www.facebook.com/permalink.php?story_fbid=2075988246057323&id=100009385034957&__tn__=-R) posted [images](https://www.facebook.com/groups/525959247758164/permalink/656964697990951/) and [videos](https://www.facebook.com/ali.arabi.549668/posts/515124878931110) of themselves in Busra Al Harir with captions describing the weapons left by opposition forces as well as the tactics used by the government to seize the territory.
+Shortly after 19:00 and the days after the attack, [soldiers](https://www.facebook.com/permalink.php?story_fbid=2075988246057323&id=100009385034957&__tn__=-R) posted [images](https://www.facebook.com/groups/525959247758164/permalink/656964697990951/) and [videos](https://www.facebook.com/ali.arabi.549668/posts/515124878931110) of themselves in Busra Al Harir with captions announcing and celebrating the conquering of Busra Al Harir as well as describing the tactics used by the government to seize the territory.
 Two days after the raid on June 26 at 15:29, Feras Hasan Al Saoor posted a [video] (https://www.facebook.com/groups/525959247758164/permalink/656964697990951/) of himself in front of Busra Al Harir's police station.
 In the video, Al Saoor describes the attack as lasting 24 hours and calls the "liberation" a strategic win that opens up Daraa to government forces.
-[Videos](https://www.facebook.com/watch/?v=2009028722441294) and [images](https://www.facebook.com/damas.times2/photos/a.298038533644340/1721996271248552/?type=3&theater) like Al Saoor's show [soldiers](https://www.facebook.com/supporting.Syrian.military.encyclopedia/posts/1089711401195287) [in and around](https://www.facebook.com/aos.eid.1/posts/2095222387359915?__tn__=-R) the city [the days after the attack](https://www.facebook.com/permalink.php?story_fbid=2065938530401467&id=100009560207508), included in these photos is the [Zulfiqar Brigade]((https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D2139514872985165%26id%3D1825406404396015&sa=D&ust=1540401260480000) an Iraqi military group allegedly [linked to Iran](https://www.google.com/url?q=https://www.terrorism-info.org.il/en/hezbollah-iran-handled-shiite-militias-integrated-syrian-army-campaign-take-control-south-syria/&sa=D&ust=1540401260481000).
+[Videos](https://www.facebook.com/watch/?v=2009028722441294) and [images](https://www.facebook.com/damas.times2/photos/a.298038533644340/1721996271248552/?type=3&theater) like Al Saoor's show [soldiers](https://www.facebook.com/supporting.Syrian.military.encyclopedia/posts/1089711401195287) [in and around](https://www.facebook.com/aos.eid.1/posts/2095222387359915?__tn__=-R) the city [the days after the attack](https://www.facebook.com/permalink.php?story_fbid=2065938530401467&id=100009560207508) included in these photos is the [Zulfiqar Brigade](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D2139514872985165%26id%3D1825406404396015&sa=D&ust=1540401260480000), an Iraqi military group allegedly [linked to Iran](https://www.google.com/url?q=https://www.terrorism-info.org.il/en/hezbollah-iran-handled-shiite-militias-integrated-syrian-army-campaign-take-control-south-syria/&sa=D&ust=1540401260481000).
 Alongside images posted by the soldiers themselves, SANA published a [report](https://web.archive.org/web/20200116040315/https://www.sana.sy/?p=772742) covering the raid.

  ![](/assets/investigations/Daraa2018/image253.png)
  *A still from Al Saoor's video taken in front of the town's police station.*